Tyler Herron: Early life

 Herron was born and grew up in West Palm Beach, Florida.
 He later lived in Wellington, Florida.
 He was of Puerto Rican descent, and one of his grandmothers was Jewish—as a result of which he was eligible to play for Team Israel.

 He attended Wellington High School, in Wellington, Florida.
 Initially, in high school Herron played shortstop and third base.
 As a senior for the Wellington Wolverines, Herron led the nation with a 0.25 ERA, and struck out 81 batters in 57 innings.
 He was named to the 2005 ABCA/Rawlings High School All-America Second Team, along with among others future major leaguers Ike Davis and Scott Van Slyke.

-Professional career
+Career

 St. Louis Cardinals

-Herron was drafted by the St. Louis Cardinals in the First Round (46th, overall) of the 2005 Major League Baseball Draft.
+Herron was drafted by the St. Louis Cardinals in the first round (46th, overall) of the 2005 Major League Baseball Draft.
 His agent was Jim Munsey, his former T-ball pitcher.
 He received a $675,000 signing bonus.